GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 Chrome.

 1. [Request a token]({{origin_trial.url}}) for your origin.
+2. Add the token to your pages.
+There are two ways to do that:
+   - Add a `<meta>` tag to the head of each page.
+For example, this may look something like: `<meta http-equiv="origin-trial" content="TOKEN_GOES_HERE">`
-2. Add the token to your pages using an `Origin-Trial` HTTP header.
-The resulting response header should look something like: `Origin-Trial:
+   - If you can configure your server, you can also add the token using an `Origin-Trial` HTTP header.
+The resulting response header should look something like: `Origin-Trial: TOKEN_GOES_HERE`
-   TOKEN_GOES_HERE`

-{% Aside 'caution' %}
-You can only enable the origin trial using an `Origin-Trial` HTTP header.
-Do not use a meta tag.
-{% endAside %}

 To verify that it's working properly, install [Chrome 92](https://www.google.com/chrome/dev/) for testing.